galstyankaren/eduardbot/README.md

 * Python 3.6
 * [discord.py](https://discordpy.readthedocs.io/en/latest/intro.html#prerequisites)
 * A Discord developer account / bot application for the TOKEN
+* Download the songs from [this](https://t.me/eduqard_surovy) telegram channel and put them into the res directory
 ## Installing

 1. Clone the repository